Learn More About Your Child's Class

 Grade 1

-Teacher: Mrs. Kimberly Sturges
+Teacher: Mrs. elizabeth tortora

 The first-grade academic program is based on the state of Connecticut and the Archdiocese of Hartford guidelines and requirements.
 This curriculum includes the following: handwriting, religion, reading, language arts/English, spelling, mathematics, social studies, science, health, phonics, and writing (stories).